tankf33der/pil21-tests/ISSUE.md

 (fifo 'X) -> 2 - ok
 (fifo 'X) -> 1 - not ok
 so.
-if call fifo with *one* arguments it would insert and fetch in correct order
+if call fifo with *single* argument it would insert and fetch in correct order
 ```